+Be sure to check the model and style number of a relay before connecting and energizing the relay.
 Incorrect wiring may result in damage to the relay.
-Except for the ground wire (see following note), connections should be made with minimum wire size of 14 AWG.
-Typical external connections are shown in Figures 4-1 through 4-7.
-Internal connections are shown in Figures 4-8 through 4-13.
+Except where noted, connections should be made with wire no smaller than 14 AWG.

+Typical external connections are shown in Figures 4-6 through 4-12.
+Internal connections are shown in Figures 4-13 though 4-18.